 While tile can be used in just about any room in the home—bedrooms, bathrooms, kitchens, hallways, you name it—the quality of its installation is going to largely depend on the quality of its grouting.
 Here’s our gem of wisdom: have a professional install and grout your tiles.

 Seriously, your tile’s grouting and subfloor can be just as important to its style and longevity as the material itself, so this really isn’t the time to go DIY (unless you really know what you’re doing).
-Find a flooring retailer in your area to do the job right.
+So if you just had to look up “what is subflooring?” on Google, find a flooring retailer in your area to do the job right.

 Porcelain and ceramic tiles, for instance, don’t need much TLC beyond periodic regrouting every 12–15 years.
 Natural stone, on the other hand, may need to be resealed every couple of years depending on the product.
 And you should never clean it with standard soaps or cleansers—they can cause discoloration.

 Basically, our advice is this: do your research.
-Ask your local flooring retailer about the best ways to maintain the specific tile product you decide to purchase.
+Ask your local flooring retailer about the best ways to maintain the specific types of floor tiles you decide to purchase.

 If you’ve taken one thing from this article, we hope it’s this: tile is amazing.
 It’s beautiful, it’s durable, and it’s endlessly versatile.
 You can create just about any look with it, from the cosmic twists of onyx to the rich grains of wood look tile.